lpsmodsimteam/SIT/README.md

 ## Requirements

-The following table summarizes the minimum versions of the languages and libraries used in the project.
+The following tables summarize the minimum versions of the languages and libraries used in the project.

 ### Languages and Compilers